TosbackCgusBridge-Bot/CGUs-versions/Groupon/Privacy Policy.md

 *   Sign In
 *   Sign Up

+Grouponicus is the holiday that celebrates giving!
+Check out the deals I’ll be dropping off in an oven near you this Grouponicus season.
 Privacy Statement PRIVACY STATEMENT Last Updated: September 13, 2012

 This Privacy Statement (“**Privacy Statement**”) explains how Groupon, Inc. (“**Groupon**,” “**us**,” “**our**,” and “**we**”) uses your information and applies to all who use our Web site, mobile applications, electronic services, social networking sites, or any individual, business partner-specific, merchant-specific, city-specific, or other area-specific Web sites we offer that link to or reference this Privacy Statement (collectively, the “**Site**”) and when you receive electronic communications from us.